zhouyu1996/COCO4CMH/README.md

 ## MS COCO dataset for cross-modal hashing

+##### 0. update

+ I fixed a bug in our project.
+ The bug is that the np.random.randint() may produce the same index to conduct our dataset. we can use this np.random.sample() to select different number from a array.

 ##### 1. introduction

  This repository is created to handle the original MS COCO-2014 dataset for cross-modal retrieval task.

 ##### 2. configurations